 Each Zipfizz tube contains no sugar and 100mg of caffeine, which is less caffeine than most energy drinks that size, making it perfect even if you have caffeine sensitivity.
 It should be combined with 16 to 20 fl. oz. of water.

 There are around 14 distinct tastes available, all with a fruity theme, and they come in little tubes.
 There is a small hitch, though.
 Since Zipfizz only has roughly 20 calories, you can choose it if you don’t care about gaining weight.

 The pricing, which averages $2 per serving, is the only major complaint I have with Zipfizz.
 Although I enjoy Zipfizz, I think that $2 is a little on the pricey side.

-With about 200mg of caffeine per serving, Celsius is the list’s highest caffeinated powdered energy drink.
+With about 200mg of caffeine per serving, Celsius is the least high-caffeinated powdered energy drink.
 If you’re feeling really depressed and need to do your work right away, it’s a big boost.

 But I don’t advise you to consume this beverage twice the recommended amount based on the FDA’s limit.